shakeer7/shakeer7/README.md

 #### About

-I’m a passionate Cloud|DevOps Engineer with experience in driving seamless automation, optimizing cloud infrastructures, and accelerating software delivery cycles.

-With a foundation in Application Support, I specialize in building Continuous Integration and Continuous Delivery (CI/CD) pipelines, automating complex deployments, and leveraging cloud services to create scalable and reliable solutions.

-My goal is to help organizations enhance productivity by delivering high-quality, mission-critical software with speed and precision.

-I’m committed to continuous improvement, and I'm always eager to learn and explore new technologies that drive innovation in the Cloud, DevOps, AI/ML space.

-In addition to my professional work, I actively share through blog posts, and demonstration workshops.
-I am enthusiastic about delivering business value through innovative software solutions and empowering others in the tech community.
+Cloud & DevOps Engineer with experience in AWS, CI/CD, Infrastructure as Code, containerization, and automation.
+Skilled in building scalable, secure, and reliable cloud solutions that improve deployment speed, system availability, and operational efficiency.

+Passionate about DevOps culture, cloud technologies, Kubernetes, and automation.
+Continuously learning and exploring emerging areas such as AI/ML, MLOps, and platform engineering to solve complex business challenges.

+Strong believer in continuous improvement, knowledge sharing, and delivering measurable business value through technology.
+Actively contribute through technical blogs, workshops, demonstrations, and hands-on projects.

 🎓 Education